CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/3.OCI/README.md

 ===> Currently supported optional packages are: ['db (will install cx_Oracle)'] What optional CLI packages would you like to be installed (comma separated names; press enter if you don't need any optional packages)?:

+...

+===> Modify profile to update your $PATH and enable shell/tab completion now?
+(Y/n): Y

+===> Enter a path to an rc file to update (leave blank to use '/Users/my-user/.bash_profile'): ~/.zshrc -- Backed up '/Users/b300098957/.zshrc' to '/Users/my-user/.zshrc.backup' -- Tab completion set up complete.
+-- If tab completion is not activated, verify that '/Users/my-user/.zshrc' is sourced by your shell.

 ```

 https://github.com/oracle/oci-cli